jinscodes/Blog_nextJS/data/posts/useeffect-uselayouteffect.md

 ![uselayouteffect](https://github.com/jinscodes/Blog_nextJS/assets/87598134/8fb1a097-a925-4ea5-a22d-5a17730f6d65)

 ## Conclusion: useEffect Vs. useLayoutEffect
+### useEffect
-useLayoutEffect runs synchronously and goes through painting after all the internal code is executed.
-Therefore, if the logic is complicated, there is a disadvantage that it takes a long time for the user to see the layout, so basically, we recommend using useEffect only all the time.
+`useLayoutEffect` runs synchronously and goes through painting after all the internal code is executed.
+Therefore, if the logic is complicated, there is a disadvantage that it takes a long time for the user to see the layout, so basically, we recommend using `useEffect` only all the time.

-For example, using `useEffect`
+Below things are an example of using `useEffect`

 - Data Fetch
 - Event Handler